-A survey of traditional and contemporary theories of personality, including psychoanalytic, neopsychoanalytic, humanistic-existential, behavioral, cognitive, dispositional, social learning, and Buddhist theories.
-Also covered topics include personality assessment and physiological, behavioral, and cultural role in the development of personality.
+A survey of traditional and contemporary theories of personality, including psychoanalytic, neo-psychoanalytic, humanistic-existential, behavioral, cognitive, dispositional, social learning, and Buddhist theories.
+Topics also covered include personality assessment and the physiological, behavioral, and cultural role in the development of personality.